eallion/dotfiles/README.md

 ```

 ### 2. Setting
+> Two ways, change one.

-- Setting with gnome tweaks:
+- 2.1 Setting with gnome tweaks:

 ```
 gnome-tweaks